Ask Us: When are coronavirus cases considered recovered? - Salisbury Post

 But one reader asked about the meaning of the word “recovered.”
 What’s the criteria to be considered recovered?
 Are all cases resolved?
 And do numbers on the follow-up list that appears on the county’s data hub represent patients who have never been moved to another statistical category?

 For someone to be considered recovered by the Health Department, says Rowan County spokesman TJ Brown, three criteria must be met.
 It must be 10 days since symptoms first appeared, 24 hours with no fever without the use of fever-reducing medicine and other symptoms of COVID-19 are improving, Brown said.
 Loss of taste or smell can persist for weeks or months after recovery, but that shouldn’t prevent someone from leaving isolation, he said.

-At some point every patient’s case will move from follow-up to another status.
+At some point, every patient’s case will move from follow-up to another status.
 The final two resolutions are either deceased or recovered, Brown said.

 The N.C.
 Department of Health and Human Services estimates a median time to recovery of 14 days from specimen collection for non-fatal cases who are not hospitalized or if the person’s hospitalization status is not known.
 For those who become hospitalized, the median recovery time is 28 days, according to N.C.
 DHHS.
 But an individual person could require a longer or shorter recovery time based on their specific circumstances.